 Configure locales

-After rebooting, run locale and verify it shows zh_CN.UTF-8.
+After rebooting, run locale and make sure it shows zh_CN.UTF-8

-Check bashrc and profile to see if the language is locked to "C"
+Check whether bashrc and profile lock the language to "C"

-If there is code that locks the locale to "C", comment it out.
+If there is code that locks it to "C", just comment it out

 Install UFW